SAM-Denton/samde/README.md

 - Color scheme : Gives a list of [colorschemes](https://gitlab.com/SamDenton/dots/-/tree/master/.config/x11/colorschemes) to choose from.
 - Toggles : toggle options in the suckless builds and picom.
 - Font : Gives a list of fonts to pick from.
 "System Font" changes the dwm bar, dmenu and dnote.
+- Folder Colors : Gives a list of folder colors for the papirus icon theme.
+- Monitor Profile: : Gives a list of monitor profiles to choose from.
 - Pywal : Uses [pywal](https://github.com/dylanaraps/pywal) to generate a colorscheme from the current wallpaper and load it into my suckless builds.
-- Folder Colors : Gives a list of folder colors for the papirus icon theme.
 - Reload Desktop : Merges Xresources and reloads all the suckless programs.

 ### Tag icons